jaskaranuppal/sa-takehome-project-node/README.md

 # Simple Checkout Example with Stripe - Stripe Press
-This project is a simple e-commerce application that a customer can use to purchase a book built with Node.js, Express, and Handlebars.
+This project is an e-commerce application that a customer can use to purchase a book online.
+This application is developed with Node.js, Express, and Handlebars.
 The primary objective is to integrate Stripe elements and APIs for handling one time payments.

 ## Table of Contents
 - [Features](#features)